active-interest/seo-ultimate/readme.txt

 * Improvement: Added blank index.php files to module directories to prevent indexing/snooping of directory listings
 * Feature: You can now hide 404 Monitor columns with the new "Screen Options" dropdown
 * Bugfix: Removed duplicate excerpt ellipses from Whitepapers module
+* Known Issue: If you had previously disabled 404 Monitor in version 2.0 or earlier, it will re-enable itself when upgrading to version 2.1 or later.
+The workaround is to re-disable 404 Monitor from the Module Manager after upgrading.

 = Version 2.0 (April 29, 2010) =
 * Feature: Title Rewriter can now edit the title tags of post tag archives